Campeche: Economy

-Total: Campeche contributes 5.1% of Mexico's total GDP.
+Total: Campeche contributes 1.83% of Mexico's total GDP.
 The average salary per year in the state is $141,088 pesos in comparison to the national average of $99,114.
 However, there is a very large discrepancy between highly paid oil workers, mostly coming from out of state, and locals who do not work for PEMEX.
 Most land is owned as community property under the ejido system (61%).
 Twenty nine percent is privately owned and the rest is under state or federal control.
 Three out of four residences are in urban areas, which generally have basic services.
 Most of these have cement foundations, with cinderblock walls and brick or cement roofs.
 Rural residences are usually constructed from local materials which may have roofs of laminate, palm fronds or even cardboard, walls made of laminate or wood, with foundations generally of cement or packed earth.
-Overall in the state, running water, garbage collection and electricity is available in over 80% of homes, but sewerage in only a third.
+Overall in the state, running water, garbage collection and electricity are available in over 80% of homes, but sewage in only a third.
 Over sixty five percent of the territory is exploited for forestry products, with over 25% used for grazing, with only 3.3% used for agriculture and about 5.5% used for other purposes such as human settlements.

 Only 3.3% of the state's land is used for raising crops due to the soil composition.
 Over ninety percent of cropland is used for seasonal crops such as corn with the rest used for perennials such as fruit trees.
 The most important crop is corn, followed by rice and sorghum.
 Other important crops include jalapeño chili peppers, watermelon, sugar cane and various tropical and non-tropical fruit-bearing trees, especially citrus and mango.
 Most cattle are raised in the center and south of the state for both meat and milk products and account for the most product by volume.
 In the north, most commercially raised livestock is domestic fowl mostly chickens and turkeys, but domestic fowl is raised in most rural homes all over the state.
 Sheep and goats are raised sparsely all over the state, depending on local vegetation.
 Forestry, including the extraction of precious tropical hardwoods, remains an important economic activity despite the degradation of many of the state's forests.
 Commercial fishing is mostly done along the coast, with shrimp being the most valuable catch, followed by crustaceans and mollusks.
 This is mostly done in the coast reason, where most of the economy outside of oil production relies on fishing and the building and repair of fishing boats.